Yamaha 90 Outboard Water Pump Repair

 Step 13.
 Grease the inside of the metal cartridge insert.
 Place the cartridge on top of the impeller and rotate the driveshaft clockwise while pressing the cartridge down over the impeller.

-NOTE: It is very important that you rotate the driveshaft CLOCKWISE so the impeller fins are turned in the correct direction within the cartridge.
+NOTE: It's very important that you rotate the driveshaft clockwise so the impeller fins are turned in the correct direction within the cartridge.

 Step 14.
-Reinstall the upper water pump housing and the four 12mm bolts.
+Reinstall the upper water pump housing and the four 12mm bolts and tighten them.